Kinetic inductance: Explanation

 Here $\epsilon_F$ is the Fermi energy.

 Applications

 Kinetic inductance is the principle of operation of the highly sensitive photodetectors known as kinetic inductance detectors (KIDs).
 The change in the Cooper pair density brought about by the absorption of a single photon in a strip of superconducting material produces a measurable change in its kinetic inductance.

 Kinetic inductance is also used in a design parameter for superconducting flux qubits: $\beta$ is the ratio of the kinetic inductance of the Josephson junctions in the qubit to the geometrical inductance of the flux qubit.
 A design with a low beta behaves more like a simple inductive loop, while a design with a high beta is dominated by the Josephson junctions and has more hysteretic behavior.

+Early history

+An early attempt at measuring kinetic inductance was made by Heinrich Hertz in 1880.
+He found that the kinetic energy associated with 1 emu of current in 1 mm^{3} of a copper wire was less than 0.008 mg·mm.